Swabhan/MiniProjects/README.md

 ## Mini Projects
-Started Summer 2024, a way to use various technologies with ~3 day long projects!
-With each project, Projects will be used to initialize larger projects and/or for general learning.
+Started Summer 2024, a way to learn various technologies with ~3 day long projects!
+Projects will be used to start larger projects, for others, general learning, and more.

 For each project, I will be using a key concepts that I have learned/utilized from the previous project